salstfort/Group2LiveSession4/README.md

 Data Cleanup was completed all documentation and code executed is in the Data folder in then AGarzaKLClarkMFWallmarkSSaintFort_RCleanupCode.txt. file

-Completed Analysis is detailed in the
+Completed Analysis is detailed in the Analysis folder in Week_4_Group_Project_Analysis.md file.

+Conclusion:

 Copyright: